 Square Breakfast Nook

-For a two-person nook, a square breakfast nook must be at least 5 feet by 5 feet.
-Yet, this is a close fit.
-One would need a little square table that is 30 inches square for two people.
+For a two-person nook, a square breakfast nook set can fit into a space measuring around 5 feet by 5 feet.
 One would also require sufficient seating and walking space across the table for a 5-by-5-foot square breakfast nook.

 Circular Breakfast Nook